 Important note: If you decide to use checksum in Accurate jobs, the File Daemon will have to read all files even if they normally would not be saved.
 This increases the I/O load, but also the accuracy of the deduplication.
 By default, Bacula will check modification/creation time and size.
+This project was funded by Bacula Systems.

-3.5.6 Tab-completion for Boonsole
+4.5.6 Tab-completion for Boonsole